awsdocs/amazon-transcribe-developer-guide/doc_source/transcribe-medical.md

 Amazon Transcribe Medical is available in US English \(en\-US\)\.

+For best results, use a lossless audio format, such as FLAC or WAV, with PCM 16\-bit encoding\.
+Amazon Transcribe Medical supports sample rates of 16,000 Hz or higher\.

 For analysis of your transcripts, you can use other AWS services, such as [Amazon Comprehend Medical](https://docs.aws.amazon.com/comprehend/latest/dg/comprehend-medical.html)\.